Your home music library, on every screen you own.

 Your library lives on your server.
 Your remote lives in your hand.
 Earhorn Music sits between them and gets out of the way.

-Earhorn Music · Android TV & Android Auto
+Earhorn Music · Android TV, phones & Android Auto

 A single APK that adapts to the device.
-On Android TVs (Sony, Hisense, TCL Google TV, Shield TV, Fire TV, GrapheneOS — with or without Google Play Services) it installs as a Leanback-launcher app: banner art, D-pad-first focus, big-screen browse.
-On Android phones it installs as a regular app, AND registers with Android Auto so when you connect to your car's head unit Earhorn Music shows up in the media-app picker.
+On Android TVs (any Android TV 8.0+ — Sony, Hisense, TCL, Shield TV, Fire TV, and the rest of the field) it installs as a Leanback-launcher app: banner art, D-pad-first focus, big-screen browse.
+On Android phones (stock, GrapheneOS, /e/OS, CalyxOS — with or without Google Play Services) it installs as a regular app with a compact touch layout — and from a phone you can cast a queue to a Chromecast, Nest Audio, or a whole-house speaker group, so the room you're not in plays the album you picked.
+It also registers with Android Auto, so when you connect to your car's head unit Earhorn Music shows up in the media-app picker.
 One install, every Android surface in your life.
 Sideload-ready, no app store account required.

 Earhorn Music · GNU/Linux Desktop